ministryofjustice/security-guidance/docs/email-blocklist-process.md

 -   NCSC.

-In such cases, after forwarding, the MoJ **CAN** delete email messages from affected mailboxes.
+In such cases, after forwarding, the MoJ **can** delete email messages from affected mailboxes.

 ## Contact details